n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Function/README.md

 The data there will always be empty and the changes will not persist.
 Only when a workflow is active and it gets called by a Trigger or Webhook, the static data will be saved.

+## External libraries

+You can import and use built-in and external npm modules in the Function node.
+To learn how to enable external moduels, refer the [Configuration](../../../../getting-started/installation/advanced/configuration.md#use-built-in-and-external-modules-in-function-nodes) guide.

 ## Further Reading

 <FurtherReadingBlog />